The United States Food and Drug Administration (FDA) classifies

 gases that are utilized in the food industry for Modified

-Atmosphere Packaging (MAP) and refrigeration are
+Atmosphere Packaging (MAP) and refrigeration are classified into this category.

 In 1958 Congress implemented the Food